denji/nginx-tuning/README.md

 }
 ```

-Now you can save config and run bottom [command](https://www.nginx.com/resources/wiki/start/topics/tutorials/commandline/#stopping-or-restarting-nginx)
+Now you can save the configuration and run the below [command](https://www.nginx.com/resources/wiki/start/topics/tutorials/commandline/#stopping-or-restarting-nginx)

 ```
 nginx -s reload
 /etc/init.d/nginx start|restart
 ```

-If you wish to test config first you can run
+If you wish to test the configuration first you can run

 ```
 nginx -t
 /etc/init.d/nginx configtest
 ```

-Just For Security Reason
+Just For Security Reasons
 ------------------------

 ```nginx